 Any wristwatch has three major components, namely,

-1. Watch case, which is housing the mechanism,
+1. Watch case, which houses the mechanism,

 2. The mechanism or module with dials & hands,